Skip to main content

 Rules Of The Game#

-The player who meets the objective will win.
-If the board is completely filled and there is no winner, the game ends in a draw.
+The player who meets the objective first, wins.
+If the board is filled and there is no winner, the game ends in a draw.

-Each token a player puts down falls down the lowest available space within a column.
+Each token a player puts down a column falls to the lowest available space within a column.

 Constants#

-Now that we'll know the rules, we'll now write down constant values that we'll be using throughout this project.
+Now that you'll know the rules, you'll now write down relevant constant values that you'll be using throughout this project.

 Create a new JavaScript file called index.js in src/constants.